 Closing date: Applications will be reviewed as they are received.
 The position will remain open until filled.
 We thank all applicants for their interest, however, only those individuals selected for an interview will be contacted.

-Lake Futures seeks seven graduate students (PhD) interested in research on the causes, impacts and mitigation of water quality issues in the Great Lakes and their watersheds.
+Lake Futures seeks one graduate student (PhD) and one postdoctoral fellow (PDF) interested in research on the causes, impacts and mitigation of water quality issues in the Great Lakes and their watersheds.
 The successful candidates will work with a multidisciplinary team of researchers at the University of Waterloo, Wilfrid Laurier University, and the University of Windsor as well as with industry, government and community partners.
 Projects involve a combination of fieldwork, data synthesis and numerical modeling.
-We are specifically looking for candidates for the following sub-projects:
+We are specifically looking for candidates for the following sub-project:

-Project 2: Lake Impacts and Responses (2 PhD positions)
+Project 2: Lake Impacts and Responses (PhD positions)

 The overall goal of this project is to advance the predictive understanding and modeling of the biogeochemical responses of large lake systems to changes in nutrient inputs and climate warming at temporal scales ranging from days to decades, with an emphasis on nutrient cycling and the management of algal blooms.